Little Living - How we got here!

 About Little Living

-We are working to solve the workforce housing issueThe Delaware State Housing Authority (DSHA) published a statewide Housing Needs Assessment (HNA) in 2023 to provide data on current and projected housing costs and needs.
-The HNA identified a shortage of almost 20,000 rental units that are priced to be affordable to households making between 0 and 50% of Area Median Income (AMI).
+The Delaware State Housing Authority (DSHA) published a statewide Housing Needs Assessment (HNA) in 2023.
+The HNA identified a shortage of almost 20,000 rental units that are priced to be affordable to households making between 40 and % of Area Median Income (AMI).

 Further, the HNA projected a need for 24,400 additional units (including ownership and rental units) to keep up with population growth through 2030.
 This brings the total housing needs to approximately 45,000 units.